 Verdict

-If you’re set on trying it despite the warning, our advice is specific: stick to small deposit-only Lightning Bitcoin play (fastest cashout path, lowest fees), avoid bonus play entirely given the four flagged forfeiture clauses, withdraw frequently and never let an account sit dormant — the under-two-year voiding clause is genuinely aggressive.
-Casino Guru is your realistic dispute pathway given the AG, Casinomeister and CasinoReviews gaps.
+If you’re set on trying it despite the warning, stick to small Lightning Bitcoin deposit-only play (fastest cashout, lowest fees), avoid bonus play given the four forfeiture clauses, withdraw frequently, and never let the account sit dormant — the under-two-year voiding clause is genuinely aggressive.
+For Australian-focused RTG alternatives with verified licensing, see our Top Rated casinos and the broader RTG casinos directory.